 News and Events /

-All graduates must purchase their environmentally safe cap and gown from Capital's Bookstore.
-Costs, including tax, are:
+All graduates must purchase their environmentally safe cap and gown from the Capital University Bookstore.
+Costs before tax are:

-Rehearsal will be held Friday, May 1, 2014 at 2 pm in the Capital Center Arena and Field HouseEveryone participating in the Commencement Ceremony is required to attend rehearsal.
+Rehearsal will be held Friday, May 5, 2017 at 2 pm in the Capital Center.Traditional undergraduates participating in the Commencement Ceremony are required to attend rehearsal.
+Non-traditional students are strongly encouraged to attend.
 Please assemble in the Performance Arena.
-Editor's Menu

 Capital University holds all of its graduates in high esteem.
 In addition to the traditional cap and gown regalia, specific students who have excelled academically are entitled to wear honor cords, and graduation stoles (sashes) may also be worn to signify achievement through or membership in college organizations.
 Graduation stoles and honor cords must be in keeping with the decorum of the event and the following guidelines:

 Honor Cords - An Honor Cord is a token consisting of twisted cords with tassels on either end.
 Their wearing signifies specific academic achievement or membership in a recognized academic honor group or society.
 By tradition, more than one cord may be worn at the same time.
 Cords represent one or more of the following honors, memberships, and/or academic distinctions: